Media portrayal of LGBTQ people: Early twentieth century

-Stonewall Riots (1960s)–1980s
+Stonewall riots (1960s)–1980s

 In 1969, a series of spontaneous uprisings in New York called the Stonewall riots took place as a resistance to the discrimination that LGBTQ+ people faced.
 This marked the beginning of the modern LGBTQ+ movement that had taken an increasingly proactive stand in defining LGBTQ+ culture, specifically in mainstream media.
 LGBTQ+ activists began confronting repressive laws, police harassment, and discrimination.
 These demands for equal protection began to be viewed as legitimate news, but the legitimacy of the demands were still viewed as questionable.

 LGBTQ+ political activists began to pressure Hollywood to end its consistent negative portrayals of homosexuality in media.
 Responding to the movement, growing visibility in films began to emerge.
 However, themes of the reality for LGBTQ+ people were minimized or totally obscured.

 In news, the emergence of more explicit and serious segments of LGBTQ+ people began to emerge.
-In 1967, CBC released a news segment on homosexuality.
-This segment, however, was a compilation of negative stereotypes of gay men.
+In 1967, CBC released a news segment on homosexuality, a compilation of negative stereotypes of gay men.
 The 1970s marked an increase in visibility for LGBTQ+ communities in media with the 1972 ABC film That Certain Summer.
 The film was about a gay man raising his family, and although it did not show any explicit relations between the men, it contained no negative stereotypes.

-Responding to the LGBTQ+ efforts for an increased positive presence and to end homophobic portrayals of homosexuality in media led to the National Association of Broadcasters Code Authority agreeing to adopt the NAB Code to guarantee that the LGBTQ+ community would be fairly treated in media.
+The response to LGBTQ+ efforts for an increased positive presence and an end to homophobic portrayals of homosexuality in media, directly led to the members of the National Association of Broadcasters Code Authority agreeing to adopt the NAB Code, to guarantee that the LGBTQ+ community would be fairly treated in media.
 Although not a binding agreement, networks began to take precautions and consult LGBTQ+ communities before running programs portraying homosexuality.
 This led to the presence of LGBTQ+ characters beginning in prime time television, although in minimal amounts or in episodes that concentrated on homosexuality.
 Nevertheless, such presentations were greeted as signs of greater social acceptance.